The Clear Edge

 Month 3: Positioning Lock

-He updated the LinkedIn headline, rewrote all outreach templates, and focused community activity on this exact positioning.
+He updated his LinkedIn headline, rewrote every outreach template, and focused all of his community activity around this positioning.

 He also raised his price to $5,500 based on the ROI delivered.

-• First project saved the founder $8K in wasted ad spend.
+• The first project saved the founder $8K in otherwise wasted ad spend, giving a clear, quantifiable return on the initial engagement.

 Next 3 inquiries: quoted $5,500.
 All three accepted.
 No negotiation.